born2win685/asic_bigspicy/README.md

 # Spice Simulation and STA using BIGSPICY

-bigspicy is a tool for merging circuit descriptions (netlists), generating Spice decks modeling those circuits, generating Spice tests to measure those models, and analyzing the results of running Spice on those tests.
+bigspicy is a tool for merging circuit descriptions (netlists), generating Spice decks modeling those circuits, generating Spice tests to measure those models, and analyzing the results of running Spice on those tests.My part of the project is to create the circuit protobuf.
 # Tools Required

 - ``` Icarius Verilog ```